rsanchezgarc/argParseFromDoc/README.md

     - If a boolean argument defaults to True (`name:bool=True`), the parser sets the argument `name=False` if `--NOT_name` flag provided.
-Please notice that the name of the argument in the argument parser has been changed from `name` to `--NOT_name` to reflect that but the argument is stored using the original name, so no further changes are required
+Please notice that the name of the argument in the argument parser has been changed from `name` to `--NOT_name` to reflect that but the argument is stored using the original name, so no further changes in the code are required
   - Multiple arguments can be provided if using `typing.List`.
 For example:
         `def fun(several_strings: List[str]):`
   - Setting deafult values for `typing.TextIO` and `typing.BinaryIO` is not advisable, as they should be opened files.